meojaswi/CertRename/readme.md

-# Manifest (or Unbulk) // The Last-Mile Certificate Matrix Utility
+# Manifest // The Last-Mile Certificate Matrix Utility

 A blazing fast, **100% client-side browser utility** designed to solve the painful "last mile" of bulk certificate generation.